-You now need to perform the following procedure on each ALIF receiver in turn:
+You now need to perform the following procedure on each ALIF $\ensuremath{\mathsf{RX}}$ in turn:

-- 2 Access the Configuration pages. - 3 Click the transmitters option from the list on the left side.
-This page will list all of the available transmitter units which are not under AIM control. - 4 Click the Presets option from the list on the left side.
-Use this page to add each transmitter unit to the list of presets for the receiver that you are editing.
+- 2 Access the Configuration pages see page 25. - 3 Click the Transmitters option from the list on the left side.
+This page will list all of the available TX units which are not under AIM control.
+See page 37. - 4 Click the Presets option from the list on the left side.
+Use this page to add each TX unit to the list of presets for the RX that you are editing.
+See page 32.